ibm-cloud-docs/vpc/vsi_is_about_custom_images.md

 # Getting started with custom images
 {: #planning-custom-images}

 Custom images are used to create new virtual servers with your own settings and configurations.
-You can create a Linux&reg; custom image, a Windows&reg; custom image, a z/OS custom image, or a VMWare vSphere custom image.
+You can create a Linux&reg; custom image, a Windows&reg; custom image, a z/OS custom image, or a VMware custom image.
 You can import your custom image directly into {{site.data.keyword.vpc_full}} from {{site.data.keyword.cos_full}} or create one from an existing virtual server boot volume.
 You can also create an image template to migrate a virtual server from the Classic infrastructure.
 After a custom image is created and imported into {{site.data.keyword.vpc_short}}, you can import it into a private catalog, with some limitations.
 For more information regarding these limitations, see [Private catalog considerations](/docs/vpc?topic=vpc-about-custom-images#custom-image-cloud-private-catalog).
 {: shortdesc}

 ## Prerequisites and limitations